EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Architecture and Modules

 For \textbf{thruster dynamics}, we implement a realistic actuation pipeline that modulates thrust via PWM signals to electronic speed controllers.
-Based on empirical data from Blue Robotics T200 thrusters at 16V \cite{26}, the thrust output $\tau_\Omega$ (in N) is modeled as a function of normalized input $a \in [-1, 1]$, corresponding to 1100–1900 \textmu s PWM, using a piecewise quadratic fit: To improve policy generalization and real-world adaptability, we apply \textbf{domain randomization} within a high-efficiency, parallelized simulation environment.
-During training, key parameters such as the COB–COM offset, volume, and controller gains are randomly perturbed to account for structural and dynamic variations.
-For instance, the COB–COM offset affects torques from gravity and buoyancy—critical for attitude control.
-All simulation models are implemented in Isaac Lab and trained with GPU acceleration.
-The full set of randomized parameters is listed in Table I.
+Based on empirical data from Blue Robotics T200 thrusters at 16V \cite{26}, the thrust output $\tau_\Omega$ (in N) is modeled as a function of normalized input $a \in [-1, 1]$, corresponding to 1100-1900 \textmu s PWM, using a piecewise quadratic fit:

+To improve policy generalization and real-world adaptability, we apply domain randomization within the high-efficiency parallelized simulation environment.
+During training, key parameters such as the COB-COM offset, volume, and controller gains are randomly perturbed to account for structural and dynamic variations, where the COB-COM offset is particularly important because it affects the gravity- and buoyancy-induced torques in attitude control.
+All simulation models are implemented in Isaac Lab and trained with GPU acceleration, and the full set of randomized parameters is listed in Table~\ref{tab:1}.
+This strategy reduces the risk that the learned policy overfits to a single nominal simulated model.
+Although domain randomization cannot cover all possible underwater conditions, it exposes the policy to a broader range of physical and control variations during training, thereby improving robustness to model mismatch during zero-shot deployment.